 Does the voltage of the battery need to match the voltage of the original battery?

-While the voltage may not be identical to the original battery, the voltages must
+While the voltage may not be identical to the original battery, the

-cell is identical and cannot be differentiated by the device.
+performance of either cell is identical and cannot be differentiated by the device.

 The explanation above applies to a single Li-Ion cell in series.
-When a battery
+When a

-of cells in series, as in the table below:
+the number of cells in series, as in the table below: